Lexington Mesothelioma Lawyer

 Lexington became an early economic center in Kentucky despite the inland location and away from rivers.
 While not as industrialized as other nearby cities, Lexington began with a strong hemp manufacturing industry.

-Most of the rope used in the U.S. at one time came from hemp in Lexington’s rope factories.
+Most of the rope used in the U.S. once came from hemp in Lexington’s rope factories.
 The city helped the development of nearby smaller communities by acting as a hub of banking and commerce.

 Asbestos made its way to Lexington during the Industrial Revolution when railroads started connecting geographical regions throughout the country.